admindebu/SpringBoot-FIleUpload-FIleDownload-Example/README.md

 MySQL 8.1.1 RDBMS
 Maven 3.8.1

-Youtube Video with Explanation : https://youtu.be/bbVhdSlt9vQ
+Youtube Video with Explanation : https://youtu.be/LxyyfZmtNm4

+In this video I have created three rest APIs for uploading any files to the server, downloading any files from the server, and getting all the upload files' details.
+I have used spring-boot framework and MySQL database for storing uploaded files in the server and java 8 as a core programming language.

 – For PostgreSQL: